Sorann753/tp_robot_snirium/README.md

 # tp_robot_snirium
-A school group project in which we have to code an exploration robot and its piloting VUI.
+A school group project in which we have to code an exploration robot and its piloting GUI.
-Robot must be piloted in real time from a computer runing the VUI, both will comunicate in Wifi. the VUI will be made with QT
+Robot must be piloted in real time from a computer runing the VUI, both will comunicate in Wifi. the GUI will be made with QT